Gregorio Pietro Agagianian: On the Soviet Union

-Agagianian's statements regarding repatriation of Armenians were received as defamation and hostile in the Soviet-controlled homeland.
+Agagianian's statements regarding the repatriation of Armenians were received as defamation and hostile in the Soviet-controlled homeland.
 In the early 1950s, Etchmiadzin, the Soviet-based official publication of the Armenian Apostolic Church, published articles severely criticizing Agagianian.
 One article claimed that he was created cardinal in order to "damage the unity" and "disunite" the Armenian people.
 It also argued that Agagianian also held the "key to submitting the Oriental Orthodox churches of the Middle East (Coptic, Assyrian, Ethiopian, etc.) to the Catholic Church."
 In another article, Agagianian was accused in "seek[ing] to bring Armenian believers under the control of the Vatican" and make them "anti-national [...] without an ideal and dignity [....] in short, a cosmopolitan crowd, which will serve the Turkish-American war machine."
 After Stalin's death, relations improved.
 When Agagianian died, Vazgen I, head of the Armenian Apostolic Church, sent Pope Paul VI a letter mourning his death.

 Retirement and death

-Agagianian effectively retired when he resigned as prefect on October 19, 1970, and was appointed Cardinal-Bishop of the Suburbicarian Diocese of Albano on October 22.
+Agagianian effectively retired when he resigned as prefect on 19 October 1970, and was appointed Cardinal-Bishop of the Suburbicarian Diocese of Albano on October 22.

-Agagianian died of cancer in Rome on May 16, 1971.
+Agagianian died of cancer in Rome on 16 May 1971.
 Pope Paul VI called him a "noble figure" upon Agagianian's death.
-His funeral took place on May 21 at St. Peter's Basilica.
+His funeral took place on 21 May at St. Peter's Basilica.
 He was buried in Rome's San Nicola da Tolentino Armenian church.
 A monument to Agagianian has been erected inside the church, flanked by the virgin martyr Hripsime and St. Vartan.

+In September 2024, Agagianian's body was exhumed and found incorrupt, with no signs of decomposition, his remains was transferred and re-buried in the Cathedral of Saint Elias and Saint Gregory the Illuminator, Beirut, Lebannon.

 Personal life

 Agagianian was 1.75 metre tall and had a slender frame.
 Since Agagianian spent much of his adult life in Rome, he was "Romanized" and spoke fluent Italian with a Roman accent.

 Agagianian was a polyglot and renowned linguist.
 He was described as the College of Cardinals' "top linguist" in 1953.
 He spoke fluent Armenian (his mother language), Russian, Italian, French, English, was proficient in Latin and Hebrew, had a reading knowledge of Arabic, and learned German, Spanish, classical Greek.
 He had "a working knowledge of the Slavic languages and [could] speak most of the languages of the Middle and Far East."
-Healy noted that "his English is excellent, touched with an unidentifiable accent that probably owes something to all his other languages."
+Healy noted that "his English is excellent, touched with an unidentifiable accent that probably owes something to all his other languages".